 According to my account, then, the different senses of the terms “potency” and “being-at-work” that we find in the text actually evidence their evolution through the course of Aristotle’s investigation.
-What scholars think is a distinction between the change-related and being-related senses of potency and being-at-work is actually one between a jumble of familiar concepts of the words earlier in the inquiry and the philosophically clarified understanding of what they are by nature later on.
+What scholars think is a distinction between the change-related and being-related senses of potency and activity is actually a distinction between a jumble of familiar concepts of the words earlier in the inquiry and the philosophically clarified understanding of what they are by nature later on.
 This is the cornerstone of Aristotle’s dialectical methodology (Phys.
 I.1 184a−b6).
 I read Met.
-IX as one of the key sites of this evolutionary process, where Aristotle analyzes change in order to deepen and clarify the notions of potency and activity.
+IX as one of the key sites of this archaeological process, where Aristotle analyzes change in order to deepen and clarify the notions of potency and activity.
 This brings into view their suitability to describe phenomena, like the relation between material and ousia, which are not normally characterized as changes.
 This discovery is valuable because, at a minimum, change concepts offer us new and useful ways to describe categorical being.26 Therefore I shall concentrate, at least at first, not on what potency and activity are extended to and how, but on the concepts through which Aristotle says we need to go to understand this: the concepts related to change.

-In the course of my argument, I also aim to show that potency and energeia are not alternating states; potency is not opposed in any way to energeia, either as possibility, insistence, or privation.
+In the course of my argument, I also aim to show that potency and energeia are not alternating states; potency is not opposed in any way to energeia, neither as possibility, insistence, nor privation.
 Potency is instead a distinct and independent way of being that is compatible with being-at-work.
 It is a permanent aspect of things that accounts for their propensity to get to work.
 All of this shall demonstrate how the change-related sense of potency has inherent implications for ontology.

 Potency as Source

 Potency is, for Aristotle, a particular kind of source.
-So in order to grasp its core sense, this chapter first describes the being of sources in general, and then what distinguishes potency as a source, first by examining the conditions in which it acts, and second by examining its complex relationship to what it achieves.
+So in order to grasp its core sense, I will describe the being of sources in general, and then what distinguishes potency as a source, first by examining the conditions in which it acts, and second by examining its complex relationship to what it achieves.
 Finally, the chapter turns to the question: if potency implies reality, what is this reality like?

 To be a source is to be something in particular that necessarily and immediately sets to work.
-“What is common to all sources is to be the first thing from which something is or comes to be or is known; of these some are present within while others [are] outside” (Met.
-V.1 1013a18–20).
-While Aristotle distinguishes the sorts of things that count as sources, he does not provide a general description of what they are or how they act.
-This makes sense if a source is always a particular source.
+“What is common to all sources is to be the first thing from which something is or comes to be or is known; of these some spring up within [enuparchousai] while others [are] outside [ektos]” (Met.
+V.1 1013a18–20, my trans.).
+Aristotle distinguishes the sorts of things that count as sources, referring to nature (within) and potency (outside), but he does not provide a general description of what sources are or how they act.
+This makes sense if a source is always a particular source.But we can infer what sources are through the analysis of potency and nature.

-Thankfully, Aristotle’s account of potency and nature in Met.
-IX can show us what sources are, because the most direct account of sources is of potency.

 Potency has the following character: when the right conditions are met and the right beings are together, it necessarily and immediately sets to work (Met.
 IX.5 1048a4–6, Soul II.5 417a5–10).
-Things that have come to be as natural wholes already meet the right conditions, since there is no other on which they depend, and so they are immediately at work (Met.
+But things that have come to be as natural wholes (sumpephuken) already meet the right conditions, since there is no other on which they depend, and so they are immediately at work (Met.
 IX.1 1046a27–29).
 Potency and nature differ in the conditions in which they act, but they share what it is to be a source, namely, to set to work when these conditions are met.